Planning our kitchen extension

 I’m hoping the ceiling height in the new space will also mean that we can include some bold feature lighting.
 This is something we were never able to do in our old house (where we converted the kitchen from an old garage) because the ceiling was too low.

 We still haven’t decided what style of kitchen to go for so that’s something I’ll probably cover in a separate post.
-I love the timeless appeal of classic deVOL Shaker style kitchens, but I’m also tempted by some of the great custom plywood fronts you can now buy for standard Ikea cabinets.
-After visiting a few showrooms and trade events I’ve also been impressed with what companies like Neptune and Masterclass have to offer.
+I love the timeless appeal of deVOL and other Shaker style kitchens, but I’m also tempted by some of the more contemporary looks you can create with custom plywood fronts for standard Ikea cabinets.
+After visiting a few showrooms and trade events I’ve also been really impressed with Neptune and Masterclass .

 So the jury is still out on the kitchen design at the moment, and we’ll see where we end up in a few month’s time.
 In the meantime you can follow our journey on Instagram Stories or check out my kitchen extension inspiration board on Pinterest if you want to discover where my design ideas are leading me at the moment.